17 Different Ways in Which God Speaks to Us

 4. Through Teaching/Sermons/Songs

-Furthermore, God speaks to you via individuals, whether they strike you or encourage you when things are tough.
+Furthermore, God speaks to you via individuals, whether they strike or encourage you when things are tough.

 When you attend church, God may speak to you through the pastor or the worship leader.
 Additionally, you should constantly be alert for a word from God if you aren’t already.